+1. To turn the projector off, press POWER OFF on the remote control to turn the projector off directly.
+Or you can press

+^(e) POWER on the projector and a warning message appears.
+Press

+OPOWER again.

-If you want to cancel the message, press any key except PAGE ▲/▼ and LASER on the remote control.
-Or you can press 3 POWER on the projector and a warning message appears.
-Press - O POWER again. - Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.
+- Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - 3.
+Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time. - To protect the lamp, the projector will not respond to any commands during the cooling process.

-- To protect the lamp, the projector will not respond to any commands during the cooling process. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector after the fans stop and the POWER indicator light turns or ange. - the projector after the fans stop and the POWER indicator light turns orange.
+- If the projector is not properly shut down, to protect the lamp, when you attempt to restart the projector, the fans will run for a few minutes to cool down.
+Press POWER again to start the projector after the fans stop and the POWER indicator light turns orange. - Lamp life results will vary depending on environmental conditions, and usage.